 Yes, that is a thing, really!

-But there is another option, and it's not just for the few either.
-Teaching in Thailand is a viable way to jack in your job, up sticks and move to another country.
+Teaching in Thailand is a viable way to jack in your job, up sticks, and move to another country.

 Requirements for Teaching in Thailand

-There are plenty of teaching jobs in language schools, through agencies, and in rural government schools where only a TEFL, which will get on to later, is required.
+There are plenty of teaching jobs to be found through agencies and in rural government schools where only a TEFL, which will get on to later, is required.

-Anyway, as long as you have a strong grasp of the English language and have the proper documents in place, you will get a job.
+In a nutshell, as long as you have a strong grasp of the English language, a TEFL, and have the proper documents in place, you will get a job.

 Although not a legal requirement, many – if not all – schools will ask for a TEFL certificate.

-In fact, a lot of teachers in Thailand suggest the latter as it will allow you to learn more about the educational system and culture of the country, not to mention the lower cost.
+Taking your TEFL in Thailand enables you to learn more about the educational system and culture of the country, not to mention the lower living costs.

-I have a full article on TEFL courses, which you can read later by clicking here.
+I have a full article on TEFL courses here, which you can read later.